Backslash-Computing-Society/.github/profile/README.md

 **Contact**

-For inquiries or clarifications, please contact General Secretary Naman Babbar [nbabbar51@gmail.com] or Tech Head Vanshaj Raghuvanshi [vanshajraghuvanshi@gmail.com].
+For inquiries or clarifications, please contact General Secretary Siddhant Bhardwaj [sbhardwaj_be23@thapar.edu] or Tech Head Vaibhav Sundriyal [vsundriyal_be23@thapar.edu].

 Thank you for being a part of the BCS community!
 Your contributions and collaboration are highly valued.

-*Last Updated: [12 Aug 2023]*
+*Last Updated: [30 May 2024]*